diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 To understand the various **layers** better that are involved in making a **volume** available to a specific **pod** (Kubernetes term for an environment where a container runs in), we'll first take a high level look at how everything hangs together:

+Let's understand what each layer does:

+- **Disk request**: An admin will request a physical disk/volume to be made available.
+- **Storage Class**: Is a high level abstraction of the storage requirements.
+- **Persistent Volume** (PV): Allocates a given physical volume to the Kubernetes cluster.
+Can be linked to a Storage Class.
+- **Persistent Volume Claim** (PVC): Creates a contract between a pod and a persistent volume
+- **Controllers**:
+  - **Pod**: Runs one or more containers.
+To scale horizontally usually there are more than one pod.
+One pod requrest one PVC to access persistent storage.
+  - **Deployment**: used to deploy stateless applications consisting of several pods.
+  - **StatefulSet**: used to deploy stateful applications consisting of several pods.

+Here are some scenarios: Our aim is to link one of the controllers (pods, deployments, stateful sets) with volumes:

 - **Case 1**: Pod with Volume referencing Persistent Volume Claim (using   `volumes.persistentVolumeClaim.ClaimName`)
 - **Case 2**: Same as Case 1, just that we either use the default cluster storage class or create our own one and rely on the PVC to automatically create the PV as well as request the physical disk